 “UV light is probably one of the biggest factors in skin aging,” says Friedler.
 “To put it simply, the more sun exposure you’ve had, the worse your skin ages.
 Darker skin tones have more natural protection against UV, so they tend to age a lot better.”

+With that said, people with darker skin can still get skin cancer, so sunscreen is important for everyone.
+Don’t assume that your skin’s natural defenses are enough to keep you safe.
 “The two most common forms of ultraviolet exposure are exposure to sunlight and tanning beds,” Potozkin says.
 “To decrease the acceleration of skin aging, it is prudent to protect the skin from the sun through the use of sunscreen and sun-protective clothing.”
+“There’s no such thing as a healthy tan.” —Suzanne Friedler, MD

 “There’s no such thing as a healthy tan.” —Suzanne Friedler, MD